dpashkevich/forge-jira-checklist/README.md

 To support concurrency, the app:
 * Assigns unique ids on checklist items
-* Reloads the list before each modificatio
+* Reloads the list before each modification

 ### Project directory overview
 * `manifest.yml` - A Forge app manifest that defines two modules: